juanjoneri/Bambinaia/Preliminary_Database_Design.md

 Table(s) descriptions and columns

 ## ERD
-Entity-Relationship Diagram of the Database
+The following picture represnets our Entity-Relationship Diagram for Bambinaia's database: